David Pinsent: First World War

 During the First World War, Pinsent was deemed unsuitable for active military service.
 He trained as a test pilot instead and worked at the Royal Aircraft Establishment in Farnborough, where he was killed in a flying accident in May 1918.
 His body was found in the Basingstoke Canal a week after the accident.
+He was buried in the Victoria Road Cemetery in Farnborough in Hampshire.